Originally published: Jan 28, 2008

 Of course, many teams used usability studies to identify the types of issues that can arise.
 However, a few others used some novel approaches, including rewarding team members for helping identify edge conditions.
 One team went as far as holding edge-detection parties, where team members competed to see how many different, unique edge conditions they could produce in a short time period.

 One novel approach we turned up was the use of a "Values List" to help ground the designers and developers on the underlying values instilled in the design.
 These values might include "We don't want our users to feel stupid" or "If we can avoid an error message, we will."
 Having values help team members know when a little extra effort or resources might be the right way to fix a possible problem, instead of taking the easiest implementation.

 One team produced a Contingency Q&A document, which helped them account for paths beyond the happy path.
 It posed questions, like "What happens when users leave the Headline Field blank?" or "What happens when they try to type more than 60 characters into the Headline Field?"
 Their answers went beyond the specifics and discussed the underlying rationale.
 (This would match up well with the values list.)

 In our research, the teams producing the most effective designs all had well-considered techniques for their deliverables process.
 They understood they weren't living in the ideal universe and dedicated the resources to ensuring they communicated design and its rationale to every member of the team.
 The results paid off with shorter development times and a higher-quality implementation.

 This article ties in nicely with our upcoming UIE Virtual Seminar – Comps vs. Code: Case Studies on Collaboration Between Site Designers & Developers with Ethan Marcotte.
-On July 30, Ethan will use four case studies to teach some insightful lessons about the collaboration between designer and developer.
+Ethan will use four case studies to teach some insightful lessons about the collaboration between designer and developer.
 See a preview about the virtual seminar.